Key Takeaways:

 - Cocaine paste can also be smoked.

 Cocaine works by influencing the brain’s limbic system, which regulates pleasure and motivation and activates your brain’s dopamine receptors.
 “This dopamine surge, simultaneous with the euphoric effects of the drug, teaches the brain that this reward is desirable and to seek it again,” notes the National Institute on Drug Abuse (NIDA).
+Unlike the normal amounts of dopamine released during everyday activities, cocaine causes an unnaturally large release, disrupting the brain’s natural balance and making it harder to feel pleasure without the drug.

 A cocaine high is fleeting (five minutes to half an hour) but intense, marked by feelings of euphoria, alertness, and confidence.